Valla-Chan/Spore-Mods/README.md

 # Spore-Mods

 A collection of mods I have made for Spore.
-All most recent versions can be downloaded in the "releases" section.
+All most recent versions can be downloaded in the "releases" section to the right of this page.